saaivignesh20-zz/wadesktop_dark/README.md

 Finally, run the following command to execute the script:

     node index.js
+After executing the script, do the following steps:

+1. Open WhatsApp
+2. Click the three dots.
+3. Go to Settings > Theme.
+4. Choose Dark and click OK.

 **Enjoy the dark mode in WhatsApp Desktop App before official rollout!**